-Without regard for the spirit of the gospel, the papal church, armed with the power of the sword, has troubled the Church of God.
+Without regard for the spirit of the gospel, the papal church, armed with the sword’s power, has troubled the Church of God.
 And devastated it for centuries.
-By the wretches who often occupied the papal chair; such was the case with Henry, Emperor of Germany.
+By the wretches who often occupied the papal chair, such was the case with Henry, Emperor of Germany.
 The storm of papal persecution first struck the Waldenses of France.

 What did the Spanish Inquisition do?

-When it comes to urban Catholic legends, the record far and away belongs to the Spanish Inquisition.
-From 16th-century Elizabethan England to 21st-century fundamentalism, it is the Spanish Inquisition has served as the wellspring and focal point for all anti-Catholic attacks.
+Regarding urban Catholic legends, the record far and away belongs to the Spanish Inquisition.
+From 16th-century Elizabethan England to 21st-century fundamentalism, the Spanish Inquisition has served as the wellspring and focal point for all anti-Catholic attacks.

-The Spanish Inquisition bears the brunt, because it burned heretics in self-daub, and about the terrible torture machines set in motion by diabolical monks.
+The Spanish Inquisition bears the brunt because it burned heretics in self-daub and about the terrible torture machines set in motion by diabolical monks.
 It’s the world of Edgar Allan Poe’s “Pit and the Pendulum” and the innocent Bible believers.
 It is part of a papal-dominated “dark ages” that threw Spain back in time.
-Which only really began to emerge after the fall of Franco in the 17th century.
+This only began to emerge after the fall of Franco in the 17th century.